whaaker/spring-petclinic-microservices-jenkins/README.md

 ## AWS EC2 Notes:
 - If using Jenkins running on EC2 (Amazon Linux), where a jenkins:jenkins user was created and you're using the default node, review the jtest, soatest, and parabank-docker Dockerfile scripts to make sure the UID and GID settings match the UID:GID of your jenkins user.
 Also check the Jenkinsfiles for the UID and GID settings to match.
 - The docker script is connecting all containers to an external docker bridge network named "demo-net".
-Make sure the Jenkins EC2 instance or build node (docker host) has this docker network created: docker network create demo-net
+Make sure the Jenkins EC2 instance or build node (docker host) has this docker network created: docker network create demo-net.
+- The tree command is used for debugging in the pipeline scripts, which does not come pre-installed with Amazon Linux.
+If your Jenkins machine is running on EC2: sudo yum install tree

 ## Jenkins Setup:
 - Add the following Jenkins plugins: Pipeline.*, Build Timestamp Plugin, Timestamper, Parasoft Environment Manager, Parasoft Findings